WindowsPlatformTeam/code-design-guidelines/README.md

 # Code Design Guidelines

-This repository includes the code design guidelines used by Windows Platform Team in Plain Concepts.
+This repository includes the Code Design Guidelines for C# used by Windows Platform Team in Plain Concepts.

 With this files you could increase your code design guidelines only with a few steps.